CodeBreakerRU/twitterBot/README.md

 <b>get developer keys from developer account and replace it with keys file. </b>

-<b> Replace your words with "Merry christmas" at twitterBot.sh file as you want, Because I created this to test with christmas wish tweets :) </b>
+<b> Replace your words with "Merry christmas" at twitterBot.py file as you want, Because I created this to test with christmas wish tweets :) </b>

 python3 filename.py